Pasco, Washington: Geography

+Climate

 As Pasco is located in Southeastern Washington, the city lies in the rain shadow of the Cascade Range.
 As a result, the area is a windswept desert, receiving little precipitation throughout the year.
 Hot summers, warm springs, and cold winters provide a stark contrast to other areas of the state.
 Climate data is sparse, as there is no functioning weather station in the city; more reliable data is provided by the weather station in nearby Walla Walla.